xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 To add a PIN code to a product:
 1. Create, import or clone a product as described in {% link "Adding products" ref_fhzzxDTy %}.
-2. In the _Info_ tab of the Product details page locate the **Shipping** section and disable shipping for the product.
+2. On the _Info_ tab of the Product details page, locate the **Shipping** section and disable shipping for the product.
   ![shipping.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/shipping.png)
-3. At the Product details page, locate the _PIN Codes_ tab and enable PIN codes for the product.
+3. On the Product details page, locate the _PIN Codes_ tab and enable PIN codes for the product.
   ![pin_tab-2.png]({{site.baseurl}}/attachments/ref_5kUqjYZ7/pin_tab-2.png)
-4. Once enabled, you can add PIN codes to product:
+4. Once enabled, you can add PIN codes to the product:
     * **AUTOMATICALLY**
     ![automatically.png]({{site.baseurl}}/attachments/ref_5kUqjYZ7/automatically.png)
-    If you choose automatic PIN codes generation X-Cart will autogenerate a 16-digit numeric code that will be sent to a customer after an order is paid.
+    If you choose automatic PIN codes generation, X-Cart will automatically generate a 16-digit numeric code that will be sent to the customer after the order is paid for.
     * **MANUALLY**
     ![manual.png]({{site.baseurl}}/attachments/ref_5kUqjYZ7/manual.png)
-    If you choose manual PIN codes generation you'll have 2 options:
+    If you choose manual PIN codes generation, you will have two options:
       * Add codes manually
         * Click the **'Add pin codes'** button
         * Type the PIN codes you need in a pop-up